DataJuggler/UltimateHelper/README.md

 # UltimateHelper
-This is a collection of C# helper classes ported to .Net 5.0.
+This library is a collection of helper classes that make working with C# much easier.

+This package was originally for .Net Framework, then ported to .Net Core, and now just .Net 5.0.

+I thought I had this library documented, but apparenty now.
+I will work on this someday.